Ultimate Guide to Puerto Rican Festivals and Holidays

 Bomba Dance Origins

-The Bomba dance is a big deal in Puerto Rican culture, dating back to the late 17th century.
+The Bomba dance is a big deal in Puerto Rican culture, back to the late 17th century.
 It started with slaves working in the sugar cane fields who used it to vent their frustrations and emotions (FamilySearch).
 Think of it as the original “rage dance” but with way more rhythm and style.

 Bomba is all about a back-and-forth between the dancers and the drummers.
 The dancers throw down moves, and the drummers answer with complex beats.
 It’s a lively, interactive show that needs both skill and a good vibe between the dancers and musicians.